If you haven’t tried it, you need to taste dry aged beef. Start saving now: it ain’t cheap.

 2) You can cut off only the amount you want to eat, trim that amount, and leave the rest of the slab to continue aging.

 Now tuck in for a treat!

-It's easiest to buy a small dorm-style fridge dedicated to the task of aging meat.
-Or you can invest $1,449 in the Steak Locker.
+It’s easiest to buy a small dorm-style fridge dedicated to the task of aging meat.
+Or you can invest roughly $1,800 in the Steak Locker.
 It is temperature and humidity controlled with a carbon filter, a UV light to kill bacteria, and a glass door so you can watch your meat age.
 It even talks to your smartphone with readings of temp, humidity, and elapsed time.
-I have not tested it yet.
+Read our review of the Steak Locker SL150 here.